fnl/txtfnnl/README.rst

   for txtfnnl furthermore use the `H2 <http://www.h2database.com/>`_ in-memory DB.
 - for the syntactic grep facilities (via the ``grep`` pipeline), libfsmg_ has to be in your local Maven repository.
+- for the Gazetteer Annotator in **txtfnnl-uima**, the `Brics Automaton <http://www.brics.dk/automaton/>`_ is used
 - for the **txtfnnl-wrappers** module, the relevant external tools need to be downloaded, installed, and visible on the system ``$PATH``.
   Supported external tools are listed in the section Installation below.